univ-of-utah-marriott-library-apple/blade_runner/README.md

 ![](rsrc/images/selection_scene_wbg.png)

-It is configured through plists and XML files, allowing for multiple offboarding configurations, a dynamically updating GUI, Slack integration, and specification of which search terms can be used to locate/update a JAMF Pro record.
+It is configured through property lists (plists) and Extensible Markup Language (XML) files, allowing for multiple offboarding configurations, a dynamically updating GUI, Slack integration, and specification of which search terms can be used to locate/update a JAMF Pro record.

 For a list of features, see [Features & How They Work](#features-and-how-they-work).